-Act I of Earth Girl Volcano starts with the welcome page but quickly moves to the Navigation Map.
-In Act I the protagonist, the player, must make two important choices based on his or her confidence to defeat the impending disaster.
+Act I of Earth Girl Volcano starts with the welcome page but quickly moves to the navigation map.
+In Act I the protagonist, the player, must make two important choices based on their confidence to defeat the impending disaster.
 These choices include one of three possible difficulty levels of gameplay and one of nine possible locations where the action will take place.
-This early and somewhat blind choice also highlights the fact that the player is getting into some sort of an adventure where not all the parameters are known before hand.
+This early and somewhat blind choice also highlights the fact that the player is getting into some sort of an adventure where not all the parameters are known beforehand.
 It can also be inferred from this suspenseful moment that some effort will be necessary in order to find out what is necessary to succeed in the chosen location.
 The level of difficulty chosen greatly influences the intensity of the challenges faced later in the game.

 The fact that players must make an important choice in Act I but have not had a chance to learn much if anything about volcanic hazards is by design.
-The goal is to introduce the concept of uncertainty, which is an integral aspect of disaster preparedness and response (Stein, 2012; Tsai, 2015).
+The goal is to introduce the concept of uncertainty, which is an integral aspect of disaster preparedness and response (Stein and Geller, 2012; Tsai et al., 2015).
 Uncertainty is present even when robust systems of volcanic monitoring are in place, as it is impossible to predict the exact moment of a volcanic eruption based on a sequence of precursors and statistics.
 The level of uncertainty in locations lacking monitoring and early warning systems becomes even more serious, and the community's speedy reaction becomes particularly critical.
-Sometimes in real-life situations of disaster risk management (DRM) we must make educated guesses and take calculated risks, with the understanding that the more we know about the challenge at hand the more prepared we will be and the better our guessing is likely to be.
-Strictly speaking the staging of the action in the Earth Girl Volcano game starts in the Map, where the player is placed in the position of the protagonist.
-This is a suspenseful start with many unknowns for the player to really know what to expect (Fig. 5).
+Sometimes in real-life situations of disaster risk management (DRM), we must make educated guesses and take calculated risks, with the understanding that the more we know about the challenge at hand the more prepared we will be and the better our guessing is likely to be.
+Strictly speaking the staging of the action in the Earth Girl Volcano game starts in the map, where the player is placed in the position of the protagonist.